Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What is eToro?

-eToro is a trading platform that lets you trade stocks, exchange-traded funds (ETFs), cryptocurrencies, contracts for difference (CFDs), commodities and currencies.
+eToro is a trading platform in Ireland that lets you trade stocks, exchange-traded funds (ETFs), cryptocurrencies, contracts for difference (CFDs), commodities and currencies.
 Along with low-cost investing, eToro also offers the OpenBook trading platform, which lets users automatically copy and execute another investor’s trades.

 eToro Share Trading